 The PalAss is on YouTube!
-We have developed a new PalAss YouTube channel as part of our response to the results of the 2018 PalAss diversity study, in order to reach out to a broader and more diverse audience.
-The first two videos on fossil fish (presented by Dr Tom Challands of the University of Edinburgh) and on fossil trilobites (presented by Dr Lucy McCobb of the National Museum of Wales) are already available.
-Four additional videos will be launched over the next few months.
+We have developed a new PalAss YouTube channel as part of our response to the results of the 2018 PalAss Diversity Study, in order to reach out to a broader and more diverse audience.
+The first five videos on fossil fish (presented by Dr Tom Challands, University of Edinburgh), trilobites (presented by Dr Lucy McCobb, National Museum of Wales), fossil pigments (presented by Dr Maria McNamara, University College Cork), fossil plants (presented by Dr Susannah Lydon, University of Nottingham) and mass extinctions (presented by Dr Alex Dunhill, University of Leeds) are already available.
+An additional video will be launched soon.

 Are you interested in contributing?
 If you want to share your passion for fossils or to share insights into careers in palaeontology, consider submitting a contribution to the channel to firstname.lastname@example.org or email@example.com.
 Potential topics include (but are not limited to):